What is Shio? -Our Specialty Ramen-

 Toppings on Ramen

-What’s the stuff on top?
+What’s the fluffy stuff on top?

 That’s what we call is Toribushi.
 If you are familiar with Japanese food, you might think of Katsuobushi, which is known as bonito flakes.
 Tori (鶏) means chicken.
 Toribushi is made of chicken, with the traditional technique of making Katsuobushi.
-It adds a tasty flavor to our ramen.
+It adds a tasty chicken flavor to our ramen.

 [Soup noodle] – [soup] = ?